nemonemonee/walking_bot/README.md

 ## 1.3 Code Resipotory
 The code is writeen in linux/macOS environment.
+The code to run simulation is :

-python3 search.py
+  >python3 search.py
+The code to draw the curves is :

-python3 curve.py
+  >python3 curve.py
+The code to display the best robot is :

-python3 load.py
+  >python3 load.py

 # 2. Project Design
 ## 2.1 Body Design